Geometrically Principled Randomized Optimization for Efficient LLM Training: Diagnosing Low-Rank Gradient Optimization

-Optimizers such as Adam are then applied in this reduced space, and the results are mapped back to the full parameter space for weight updates.
-This design yields a significant reduction in the optimizer state size from \(O(2mn)\) to \(O(mr + 2nr)\) \citep{zhao2024galorememoryefficientllmtraining}.

-Assuming the gradients lie in an underlying low-rank subspace with a known rank \(r\), a natural approach is to compute the SVD of the gradient matrix and construct its rank-\(r\) approximation \citep{zhao2024galorememoryefficientllmtraining}, since SVD inherently provides such an estimation, as shown in \eqref{eq:init-svd}.
+where \(S_t \in \mathbb{R}^{m \times r}\) denote the orthonormal basis spanning this subspace, and \(m \le n\) without loss of generality.
+By applying the optimizer directly within this reduced space, we obtain its output as a low-rank update $\widetilde{G}_t^O$ which is projected back to the original space via $S_t\widetilde{G}_t^O$ to complete the full weight update.
+Assuming the gradients lie within an underlying low-rank subspace of known rank \(r\), a natural approach is to construct a rank-\(r\) approximation via SVD using the top-$r$ left singular vectors \citep{zhao2024galorememoryefficientllmtraining}.

-Projecting gradients into a rank-$r$ subspace offers an effective way to reduce an optimizer’s memory footprint while still enabling full-parameter tuning.
-Unlike low-rank weight adaptation methods such as LoRA \citep{hu2021lora}, this approach is applicable to both pre-training and fine-tuning.
-However, it also introduces several challenges.

-{\bf Gradient subspaces are inherently unstable.} Although prior works suggest the existence of a low-rank core subspace in the gradient space, they also show that this subspace is not always stable and that its variations must be captured \citep{zhao2024galorememoryefficientllmtraining}.
-Several strategies have been developed for updating the low-rank subspace; methods such as GaLore \citep{zhao2024galorememoryefficientllmtraining} and FiRA \citep{chen2025fira} periodically compute the SVD of the gradient matrix to identify the dominant directions, however, SVD is computationally heavy and sensitive to noise \citep{anonymous2025subtrack, zhu2025apollosgdlikememoryadamwlevel, robert2025ldadam}, particularly in later training stages when the gradients are small, leading to instability and slower convergence \citep{he2025subspace}.
-To mitigate these drawbacks, methods such as APOLLO \citep{zhu2025apollosgdlikememoryadamwlevel} and FRUGAL \citep{zmushko2025frugal} leverage random projections to reduce computational cost.
-On the other hand, LDAdam \citep{robert2025ldadam}, Online Subspace Descent \citep{liang2024memoryefficient}, and SubTrack++ \citep{anonymous2025subtrack}, employ iterative approximation techniques or subspace tracking to estimate dominant gradient subspaces.
+Although prior works suggest the existence of a low-rank core subspace in the gradient space, they also show that this subspace is not always stable and that its variations must be captured \citep{zhao2024galorememoryefficientllmtraining}.
+Several strategies have been developed for updating the low-rank subspace; methods such as GaLore \citep{zhao2024galorememoryefficientllmtraining} and FiRA \citep{chen2025fira} periodically compute the SVD of the gradient matrix to identify the dominant directions, however, SVD is computationally expensive and sensitive to noise \citep{rajabi2025subtrack, zhu2025apollosgdlikememoryadamwlevel, robert2025ldadam}, particularly in later training stages when the gradients are small, leading to instability and slower convergence \citep{he2025subspace}.
+To mitigate these drawbacks, methods such as APOLLO \citep{zhu2025apollosgdlikememoryadamwlevel}, FRUGAL \citep{zmushko2025frugal}, GaRare \citep{liu2025on}, and RSO \citep{chen2025a} leverage random projections to reduce computational cost.
+On the other hand, LDAdam \citep{robert2025ldadam}, Online Subspace Descent \citep{liang2024memoryefficient}, and SubTrack++ \citep{rajabi2025subtrack}, employ iterative approximation techniques or subspace tracking to estimate dominant gradient subspaces.